dell/karavi-resiliency/docs/PROBLEMS.md

 ## Collecting and Submitting Logs

-If you have a problem with podmon that you would like Dell to diagnose, please use the tools/collect_logs.sh script to collect the information we need into a tar file and submit the tar file as part of your Problem Report.
+If you have a problem with Karavi Resiliency that you would like Dell to diagnose, please use the tools/collect_logs.sh script to collect the information we need into a tar file and submit the tar file as part of your Problem Report.
 Type "collect_logs.sh --help" for help on the arguments.

 The script collects the following information:
 * A list of the driver pods.